sounddrill31/Pixelpulse2-static/docs/index.md

   ```

 > [!TIP]
-> To Install it systemwide, [install a tool called soar](https://soar.qaidvoid.dev/installation) and run `soar install path/to/Pixelpulse2*.AppImage`
+> To Install it systemwide, [install a tool called appman through AM](https://github.com/ivan-hc/AM) and run `appman install path/to/Pixelpulse2*.AppImage`

 ### Known Issues:
 1. The app is known to crash after being open for some time